-Directorate Risk Title Source/Cause of Risk Risk Event Consequence Current Likelihood (1-5) (range if al Impact f known) 00's S&CS Corporate Landlord: NHS Properties occupied by ASCH free of charge under prior agreements NHS Property Services took over management of these properties several years ago and have issued retrospective invoices for rent and service charges.
+Directorate Risk Title Source/Cause of Risk Risk Event Consequence Current Likelihood (1-5) Financial (range if £000 known) from to S&CS Corporate Landlord: NHS Properties occupied by ASCH free of charge under prior agreements NHS Property Services took over management of these properties several years ago and have issued retrospective invoices for rent and service charges.
 These are disputed by KCC as no agreements are in place to pay rent and service charges.
 New leases agreed with NHS Property Services Ltd which are in excess of the budget provision and a settlement is required in relation to backdated charges.
 Additional unfunded cost that leads to an overspend on the revenue budget, requiring alternative in year savings or temporary unbudgeted funding from reserves.
 Potential recurring budget pressure for future years.
-5 from 0 1,000 ASCH Increased cost of care packages for service users due to price and need Demographic assumptions relating to the price, number and complexity of care packages for adult social care clients are greater than budgeted Insufficient budget for changes in the cost of care packages Additional unfunded cost that leads to an overspend on the revenue budget, requiring compensating in year savings or temporary unbudgeted funding from reserves.
+5 0 1,000 ASCH Increased cost of care packages for service users due to price and need Demographic assumptions relating to the price, number and complexity of care packages for adult social care clients are greater than budgeted Insufficient budget for changes in the cost of care packages Additional unfunded cost that leads to an overspend on the revenue budget, requiring compensating in year savings or temporary unbudgeted funding from reserves.
 Potential recurring budget pressure for future years.
 5 0 ?
 ALL Capital - Developer Contributions Developer contributions built into funding assumptions for capital projects are not all banked.
 Developer contributions are delayed or insufficient to fund projects at the assumed budget level.
 Additional unbudgeted forward funding requirement and potential unfunded gaps in the capital programme 4 0 28,747 ALL Capital - Building Inflation Capital project costs are subject to higher than budgeted building inflation.
 Increase in building inflation above that built into business cases.
 Capital projects cost more than budgeted resulting in an overspend on the capital budget.
-4 0 2,100 GET Revenue - drainage Persistent heavy rainfall and more frequent storm events mean insufficient revenue and capital budget to cope with the reactive and proactive demands on the service Following a £2.2m overspend in 2019-20 and a forecast £1.4m overspend in 2020-21 on the revenue drainage budget, the base budget for 2021-22 is being increased by £1.25m.
+4 0 2,100 GET Revenue - drainage Persistent heavy rainfall and more frequent storm events mean insufficient revenue and capital budget to cope with the reactive and proactive demands on the service Following a $\pounds 2.2m$ overspend in 2019-20 and a forecast $\pounds 1.4m$ overspend in 2020- 21 on the revenue drainage budget, the base budget for 2021-22 is being increased by $\pounds 1.25m$.
 It is not being funded at the level of the overspends on the basis that the past two years have been excessively bad in terms of rainfall and storm events.
 The risk is that this weather pattern continues and additional unbudgeted funding required.
-Additional unfunded cost that leads to an overspend on the revenue budget, requiring compensating in year savings or temporary unbudgeted funding from reserves 4 0 2,000 GET Coroners restructure of service Significant one-off costs required if service transforms to one Senior Coroner led jurisdiction as opposed to the current multiple Senior Coroners structure Service implements new structure that will have a number of one-off costs associated with the restructuring of the service 4 0 500 S&CS Highways unadopted land Maintenance costs for residual pieces of land bought by Highways for schemes and subsequently tiny pieces not required or adopted. of land and neither Highways or Corporate Work needs to be completed whilst estates work to return the land to the original landowner 4 0 50
+Additional unfunded cost that leads to an overspend on the revenue budget, requiring compensating in year savings or temporary unbudgeted funding from reserves 4 0 2,000 GET Coroners restructure of service Significant one-off costs required if service transforms to one Senior Coroner led jurisdiction as opposed to the current multiple Senior Coroners structure Service implements new structure that will have a number of one-off costs associated with the restructuring of the service Additional unfunded cost that leads to an overspend on the revenue budget, requiring compensating in year savings or temporary unbudgeted funding from reserves.
+Potential recurring budget pressure for future years.
+4 0 500 S&CS Highways unadopted land Maintenance costs for residual pieces of land bought by Highways for schemes and subsequently tiny pieces not required or adopted. of land and neither Highways or Corporate Work needs to be completed whilst estates work to return the land to the original landowner 4 0 50